yannh/homepage/content/posts/lambda-execution-model.md

 ### Closing Thoughts

-As Cloudfront evolves from a simple architecture to a two- to three-tiered architecture, the lambda@edge execution model remains unchanged and tries to mask this added complexity, at the risk of having users misunderstand where their code is actually executed.
+As Cloudfront evolves from a simple architecture to a two- to three-tiered architecture, the lambda@edge execution model remains unchanged and tries to mask this added complexity.
+This might lead users to misunderstand where Cloudfront executes lambda@edge code.